Natovenator: Discovery and naming

 The Natovenator holotype specimen, MPC-D 102/114, was found in sediments of the Barun Goyot Formation of Omnogovi Province, Mongolia.
 It consists of a mostly articulated skeleton with a nearly complete skull.

+The specimen was first mentioned in a 2019 abstract.
 In 2022, Natovenator polydontus was described as a new genus and species of halszkaraptorine theropod dinosaurs by Sungjin Lee, Yuong-Nam Lee, Philip J. Currie, Robin Sissons, Jin-Young Park, Su-Hwan Kim, Rinchen Barsbold, and Khishigjav Tsogtbaatar based on these remains.
 The generic name, "Natovenator", is derived from the Latin words "nato", meaning "to swim", and "venator", meaning "hunter", in reference to its piscivorous diet and possible swimming behaviour.
 The specific name, "polydontus", is derived from the Greek words "polys", meaning "many", and "odous", meaning "tooth".

 Description

 Natovenator was a very small theropod, comparable in appearance to extant waterfowl, like other members of the Halszkaraptorinae.
+In the third edition of The Princeton Field Guide to Dinosaurs, Gregory S. Paul stated its length at 0.7 m and weight at 0.3 kg.
 Natovenator is different from other halszkaraptorines due to features such as a wide groove delimited by a pair of ridges on the anterodorsal surface of the premaxilla, a premaxilla with an elongated internarial process that overlies nasal and extends posterior to the external naris, 13 premaxillary teeth with large and incisiviform crowns, the absence of pleurocoels in cervical vertebrae, and an hourglass-shaped metacarpal II, among other features.
 The parapophyses in its vertebrae are similar to the extinct Hesperornithiformes, which were toothed diving birds.